tbh3223/Awesome-Open-Vocabulary-Semantic-Segmentation/README.md

 Betrayed by Captions: Joint Caption Grounding and Generation for Open Vocabulary Instance Segmentation

 Shatter and Gather:Learning Referring Image Segmentation with Text Supervision

+Primitive Generation and Semantic-related Alignment for Universal Zero-Shot Segmentation

 ## Feedback